 Strawman Has a Point: The anti-vampire cult that wants to destroy vampires because they are inevitably evil predators guilty of at least one casual murder, initially presented as the equivalent of various real-world anti-gay movements... is entirely correct in their assessment and makes a good argument in favor of their course of action.
 This is lampshaded occasionally by Sookie, who recognizes that her motives in keeping the truth from the normals are selfish and probably amount to abetting murder herself, and becomes a plot point when one particularly ancient vampire initially agrees with their plan to the point that he's willing to help them out even though it means dying himself.

-They Wasted a Perfectly Good Plot: Nothing much ever comes of Sookie's occasional ability to read vampire minds when it could have been an interesting source of conflict.
+Nothing much ever comes of Sookie's occasional ability to read vampire minds when it could have been an interesting source of conflict, particularly as Sookie is aware of the fact that, if vampires knew, it'd be dangerous for her.